ipfs/helia-http-gateway/README.md

 Running with `METRICS=true` will enable collecting Fastify/libp2p metrics and will expose a prometheus collection endpoint at <http://localhost:8080/metrics>

+js-libp2p metrics are collected by default, but can be disabled by setting `USE_LIBP2P_METRICS=false`.
+Find out more details at https://github.com/libp2p/js-libp2p/tree/main/packages/metrics-prometheus

+### Viewing metrics

+See [Metrics config](./config/README.md#metrics) for more information on how to view the generated metrics.

 # Install

 ```console